 If you’re applying as a high school student for the summer or fall semester, you will automatically be considered for a UCF Pegasus Scholarship or other admission award.
-The selection process is competitive, as fewer that 25 percent of our students receive an offer.
+The selection process is competitive, as fewer than 25 percent of our students receive an offer.
 If we offer you a scholarship, we will contact you by mail and through your myUCF account.

 One of our most prestigious scholarships, the Provost Award is offered to Florida residents with outstanding academic credentials.
 Awarded to less than 10 percent of the entering freshman class, this award also includes priority consideration for admission to The Burnett Honors College upon completion of the Honors application.